Carpe-2022/picoCTF-2022/Cryptography/Subsitution1/README.md

 ```

 Since the challenge hints at using the same cipher as `Subsitution0`, I approached the problem in a similar way.
-Since no subsitution alphabet is presentm I assumed a common string of `picoCTF` and passed the text into a monoalphabetic subsitution cipher which decoded the message through multiple steps.
+Since no subsitution alphabet is present, I assumed a common string of `picoCTF` and passed the text into a monoalphabetic subsitution cipher which decoded the message through multiple steps.

 ## Solution
 PICOCTF{FA3HB3MCW_4774CD5_4A3_C001_7KK384SC} was the initial result of deciphering.